 The fishing season was over on February 15th.
 We took off all leads and floats and washed the nets, hung them on racks built on the ice, and left them for one man to pick up and pack away.
 He would also be responsible to cut wood to have ready for the next fall.

 The Fraser family came to Big River in the spring of 1913 from Ontario.
-Mt and Mrs. Fraser had four children: Milton, Harold, Kenneth, and Gordon.
-Mr. Fraser was a millright for the Ladder Lake Lumber Company, which was owned by The Winton Brothers, from the United States.
+Mt and Mrs Fraser had four children: Milton, Harold, Kenneth, and Gordon.
+Mr Fraser was a millwright for the Ladder Lake Lumber Company, which was owned by The Winton Brothers, from the United States.
 He worked at this job until 1920.
 Peter then moved to a homestead at the south end of Ladder Lake.
 They later moved to Rabbit Hill, where they operated a stopping place for the freight swings.
-The Fraser brothers, had a fish camp at Whelan's Point and fished on Dore Lake for a number of years.
+The Fraser brothers had a fish camp at Whelan's Point and fished on Dore Lake for several years.
 They sold their fishing outfit to John Swanson.

 Milton Fraser married Luella Shaw, a school teacher from Big River.
 Later they moved to Idaho, U.S.A.
 Harold married Edith McLeod, from Big River.
 Kenneth married Florence Crawford in 1932 and they reside in Prince Albert.
 Gordon married Nellie Garner from Ladder Valley.